Skip to Content

 When participating in any kind of winter activity — especially outdoors — its best to have someone accompany you.

-“Just because we live in an age where most everyone has a cell phone with them the majority of the time, doesn’t mean we should get complacent about safety,” said Dr. Linkous.
+“Just because we live in an age where most everyone has a cellphone with them most of the time, it doesn’t mean we should get complacent about safety,” Dr. Linkous says.
 “Your connection could be unreliable, your phone could break or get lost if you fall, or you could find yourself in an immobile or unconscious state where you can’t operate it yourself.
-An orthopedic injury can become an increasingly more serious situation if it occurs outside, in the cold, with no one around to help you.”
+An orthopedic injury can become a more serious situation if it occurs outside, in the cold, with no one around to help you.”

 The same holds true for those whose winter sport of choice is hunting.
 If you do venture out into separate areas, make sure someone knows where you’re headed and can stay in contact with you.
-Its also a good idea to avoid consuming alcohol when climbing up and down tree stands, operating a firearm or bow, and relying on your senses to make sound judgement.
-Last, but not least, make sure you are adequately harnessed to avoid a fall.
+It’s also a good idea to avoid consuming alcohol when climbing tree stands, operating a firearm or bow, and relying on your senses to make sound judgement.
+Finally, make sure you’re adequately harnessed to avoid a fall.

 Know When to Take a Break

 Listen to your body.
-One of the most common causes of injuries is athletes pushing themselves too far.
+One of the most common causes of injury is athletes pushing themselves too far.

-“It’s cold out, so sometimes it’s harder to realize how tired and fatigued you’re getting,” Dr. Linkous warned.
-“It may be tempting to get in one last run down the ski hill or practice that jump one last time, but when you’re fatigued and nearing the end of a long day of activity, you’re especially susceptible to injury.
-That is when many of the accidents we see tend to occur.”
+“It’s cold out, so sometimes it’s harder to realize how tired and fatigued you’re getting,” Dr. Linkous says.
+“It may be tempting to get in one last run down the ski hill or practice that jump one more time, but when you’re fatigued and nearing the end of a long day of activity, you’re especially susceptible to injury.
+That’s when many of the accidents we see tend to occur.”

-And if you encounter a minor sprain or strain, tend to it as soon as possible using the R.I.C.E. method:
+If you do encounter a minor sprain or strain, tend to it as soon as possible using the R.I.C.E. method:

 • REST the injured area